 - Zucchini – if you grow some in your garden this is a great way to use it

 - shredded and paper towels to absorb liquid

 - Flour – this is how to measure flour properly

 - Applesauce – makes it moister

-- Pineapple – I use pineapple tidbits in the can or small containers
+- Pineapple – I use pineapple tidbits without pineapple juice in a can

 - Almond extract – optional but we love the addition

 - Chopped walnuts are optional

 If you are only making one loaf, divide batter in half and just make one.
 It does freeze well though if you want to save one for later.

 Homemade Zucchini Pineapple Bread